rails/rails/guides/source/api_app.md

 may work, but your session options will be ignored - i.e the session key will default to `_session_id`)

-Instead of the initializer, you'll have to set the relevant options somewhere before your middleware is built (like `config/application.rb`) and pass them to your prefered middleware, like this:
+Instead of the initializer, you'll have to set the relevant options somewhere before your middleware is built (like `config/application.rb`) and pass them to your preferred middleware, like this:

 ```ruby
 config.session_store :cookie_store, key: '_interslice_session' # <-- this also configures session_options for use below